Talks Archive

 by Caradoc Doy

-Date: Thursday 7 February 2013
+Date: Wednesday 7 February 2024

 The Story of the Veitch Nurseries of Exeter & Chelsea.
 They were the first commercial nursery in Britain to sponsor their own plant collectors.
 This illustrated talk highlights some of the well-known and interesting plants introduced by this important firm